History of the Jews in Los Angeles: History

 In the 1970s, the Westside Jews were in favor of desegregation busing in the Los Angeles Unified School District (LAUSD) while those in the San Fernando Valley opposed it.
-In previous eras, Jews and Black residents formed a political coalition although this coalition later declined after Tom Bradley stepped down from his position as Mayor of Los Angeles.
+In previous eras, Jews and Black residents formed a political coalition however, this coalition later declined after Tom Bradley stepped down from his position as Mayor of Los Angeles.
 That year the Jewish vote was split between mayoral candidates Richard Riordan and Mike Woo.
 Jews opposed Proposition 187, which passed in 1994.
 In 1997, 80% of Jews supported the LAUSD school bond, then the largest such bond in history; and 71% of Jews supported Riordan against Tom Hayden.
 Jews supported Antonio Villaraigosa as Mayor of Los Angeles in the 2001 primary; while he had a slim margin with Westside Jews in the 2001 runoff, the Jewish vote went to James Hahn.
-However Villaraigosa received most of the Jewish vote in the 2005 election.
+However, Villaraigosa received most of the Jewish vote in the 2005 election.